jdsandifer/blog/ideas/component-vs-element.md

 (JSX compiles to regular JavaScript functions - see how it works with [Babel’s interactive compiler](https://babeljs.io/repl#?babili=false&browsers=&build=&builtIns=false&spec=false&loose=false&code_lz=DwEwlgbgBA9AfEA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=false&fileSize=false&timeTravel=false&sourceType=module&lineWrap=true&presets=react&prettier=false&targets=&version=7.6.0&externalPlugins=).)

 That function call creates a JavaScript object which includes all of the information React needs to display that piece of the user interface and control it.

-You might recognize this element as the humble `div` tag from HTML.
+You might recognize this element as the humble `<div>` tag from HTML.
 In fact, that is the code to create that tag in React.
 Of course, the fun really starts when we combine multiple elements.
 Let's look at a larger element:
 ```
 <div>
   <h1>React Stuff You Need to Know</h1>
-  <p>Here's some really cool stuff about React you should know...</p>
+  <p>Here is some stuff about React…</p>
 </div>
 ```
-As you can see, there are 3 elements here: ‘div’, ‘h1’, and ‘p’.
+As you can see, there are 3 elements here: `<div>`, `<h1>`, and `<p>`.
 However, this code still only returns one element.
 Why?
 Looking at the non-JSX version will be helpful here:
 ```
 React.createElement('div', null,
   React.createElement('h1', null, 'React Stuff You Need to Know'),
-  React.createElement('p', null, “Here's some stuff about React…”)
+  React.createElement('p', null, 'Here is some stuff about React…')
 )
 ```
-As you can see, three elements are created, but the two child elements become a part of the parent element.
+The three elements are definitely created, but the two child elements become a part of the parent element.
 The parent element function call takes the function calls for the children as two of its parameters so the end result is one return from the parent function call.

 So far we've been just using standard HTML tags as React elements.
 Let's switch now and look at how you can create your own elements: